1. Bookkeep Knowledge Base

 How to complete the mapping of your source data into your accounts from your accounting platform

-1. From your Dashboard click on the “Connections” link from the left side, which will display all of your currently connected apps (there are separate tabs to see the accounting connection as well as app connections).
+1. From the left navigation, click on the “Connections” link, which will display all of your currently connected apps (there are separate tabs to see the accounting connection as well as app connections).
+The "My apps" tab is where you will complete the mapping.

-2. Clicking "Setup" next to each app will expand the view to show all the journal entries available for that connection (e.g. for Square we have a Sales Summary and Deposit journal entry as shown below).
+2. Clicking "Setup" (at the top right of the image below) next to each connected app will expand the view to show all the journal entries available for that app connection (e.g. for Square, we have a Sales Summary and Deposit journal entry as shown below).

 mapping-2

-3. Clicking “Map” will take you to the account mapping view, which is specific to each connection and each template type (sales summary, deposit, fees, etc.).
+3. Clicking “Map” next to the specific journal entry will take you to the account mapping view, which is specific to each app connection and each journal entry type (sales summary, deposit, fees, etc.).

 mapping-3

-Note: In order to avoid mapping errors or confusion the accounts available in the dropdown menu for mapping are limited to the most commonly used account types, (e.g. bank deposits can be only mapped to bank type accounts, expenses can be mapped to either Expenses or Cost of Goods Sold type accounts, etc.)
+Note: In order to avoid mapping errors, the accounts available in the dropdown menu for mapping are limited to the most commonly used account types for that specific line, (e.g. bank deposits can be only mapped to bank type accounts, expenses can be mapped to either Expenses or Cost of Goods Sold type accounts, etc.)

-Hovering with your mouse over the ”Description” field will reveal a short explanation on what that specific line will post to the financial system to help you decide which account it should be mapped to.
+When you hover your mouse over the "Description" field, a brief explanation will appear, showing what each specific line will contribute to the financial system from the connected app.
+This information can guide you in deciding which account to map it to.

 mapping-4

-If you are just starting your business or you do not have all the accounts already created in your accounting platform you can quickly create and auto-map them straight from this view by using the “magic wand” displayed on the right side of the drop-down menu.
-Again, before clicking the wand you can hover over it to see the name and type of the account that will be created into your platform and verify it will be appropriate for you.
+If you are just starting your business or you do not have all the accounts created in your accounting platform, you can quickly create and auto-map them from this view by using the “magic wand” displayed on the right side of the drop-down menu (the red arrow on the left is pointing to an example below).
+Again, before clicking the wand, you can hover over it to see the name and type of account that will be created in your accounting platform.

 mapping-5

-Alternatively, you can always create any needed accounts in your accounting platform prior to mapping and come back to "Refresh" and finalize the mapping using your newly created accounts.
+Alternatively, you can always create accounts in your accounting platform prior to mapping, and come back to click "Refresh" (visible in the top right of the image above) to load these newly created accounts.

 mapping-6

-5. After mapping each mandatory line to your accounts and the remaining settings you can save your work and are ready to post your data.
+5. After mapping each mandatory line, you can save your mapping and now you are ready to post your data.

-Note: you will have to repeat this process for each individual template for each connected app.
+Note: you will have to repeat this mapping process for each journal entry you wish to automate for your connected apps.

-7. After clicking "Configure," you will see relevant settings that need to be completed that will impact the data pulled from the app.
-For example, end of day and timezone for the business, tells us the time period to pull data to ensure the reporting matches.
+7. After clicking "Configure," you will see any relevant settings that need to be completed that will impact how and when Bookkeep pulls financial data from the connected ecommerce or POS app.
+For example, the fields end of day and timezone tell us the time period to pull data to ensure the reporting matches your connected app.

 mapping-8

-In the example below the “Gross Sales” field from the Square Sales Summary is showing the product categories (as they are setup in Square upon creation of new items) which allows you to map them to individual accounts: Food, Coffee, Alcohol Sales, etc. if you want that information reflected in your financial statements.
-The same would be the case for sales tax if you need mapping to separate liability accounts (NY sales tax, CA sales tax etc.)
+In the example below, the “Gross Sales” line for the Square Sales Summary is showing the product categories (as they are setup in Square) which allows you to map them to individual accounts in your chart of accounts: Food, Coffee, Alcohol Sales, etc. if you want that information reflected in your financial statements.
+The same granularity would be available for sales tax if you need mapping to separate liability accounts (NY sales tax, CA sales tax etc.)

-This is not a mandatory process, if any of the subcategories are not mapped they will be rolled up into the parent account, which allows you to pick and choose how you want to use this feature.
+This is not a mandatory process for mapping subcategories and any of the subcategories not mapped will be rolled up into the parent account, which allows you to pick and choose how you want to use this feature.

 mapping-9